Swae Lee: Career

 Lee invested in esports organization XSET in October 2020.
 Lee has been working on his upcoming album Human Nature since 2020.
 In the same year, he appeared on Pop Smoke’s posthumous album Shoot for the Stars, Aim for the Moon.
 In 2021, he collaborated with Alicia Keys on the single "Lala" at the 2021 MTV Video Music Awards.

 Artistry

 Lee has become known for his hooks and melodies, as demonstrated in collaborations with the likes of Madonna, Ellie Goulding, Anitta, French Montana, and Post Malone, among other artists.
 He has been described as 'the songbird of our generation', with several of his peers and critics praising his vocal ability.
 According to a 2017 interview with A Polaroid Story, Lee describes himself more as a singer than a rapper.

 Personal life

+In April 2019, Lee's home was raided by the California Department of Fish and Wildlife for possession of exotic animals, during which his pet spider monkey was seized.

+In January 2020, Lee's stepfather Floyd Sullivan was shot and killed.
+Michael Sullivan, Lee's half-brother, was taken into police custody as the suspected perpetrator.
+Michael Sullivan pleaded guilty to second degree murder in October 2023.

-Lee has a daughter, who was born in 2020, with Brazilian model Aline Martins.
+Lee's first child, a daughter with Brazilian model Aline Martins, was born in 2020.
 In 2022, he filed for joint custody.
+That same year, he had a son with girlfriend Victoria Kristine.

+Lee has attention deficit hyperactivity disorder (ADHD), and released a song as part of Rae Sremmurd in tribute to the neurotype in 2023—"ADHD Anthem (Too Many Emotions)".

+In July 2024, Lee expressed disapproval of Vice President Kamala Harris, and urged his fans on X to not vote for her in the 2024 United States presidential election.